 The cause of scoliosis is unknown, but genetic markers have been identified.
 However, there is no known method of prevention.
 Some recent research suggests that it’s important to take Vitamin D supplements to prevent scoliosis from getting worse; Stephens encourages his patients with idiopathic scoliosis to take a vitamin D supplement.

 Bracing has been shown to be an effective method to prevent spinal curves from getting worse, and avoid the need for surgery in approximately 70 percent of cases.
 Braces need to be worn a minimum of 16-18 hours/day to be effective, which is considered “part-time wear.”

 Newer research has been geared to finding methods to predict which curves are likely to progress, despite brace treatment.
 In this case, a surgical procedure called vertebral tethering might be performed to halt progression early, before any significant deformity develops.

 Gregory A. Mencio, M.D., is professor of Orthopaedics and the chief of Pediatric Orthopaedics at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 Jeffrey E. Martus, M.D., is associate professor of Orthopaedics with a patient care emphasis in Scoliosis and Spinal Deformities.
-Byron F. Stephens II., M.D., is assistant professor of Orthopaedics and practices at the Vanderbilt Spine Center and Vanderbilt Bone & Joint.
+Byron F. Stephens II., M.D., is assistant professor of Orthopaedics and practices at the Vanderbilt Spine Center.